nodejs/node/doc/contributing/maintaining-openssl.md

 If you need to provide updates across all active release lines you will currently need to generate three PRs as follows:

-* a PR for master which is generated following the instructions below.
+* a PR for `main` which is generated following the instructions below for OpenSSL 3.x.x.
+* a PR for 16.x following the instructions in the v16.x-staging version of this guide.
 * a PR for 14.x following the instructions in the v14.x-staging version of this guide.
 * a PR which uses the same commit from the second PR to apply the